JosephYika/askbal-student-advice-centre/replit.md

-# ASK BAL Student Advice Centre - Replit Guide
+# ASK BAL Student Advice Centre - Replit Development Guide

 ## Overview

 This is a React-based web application for the ASK BAL Student Advice Centre at De Montfort University's Faculty of Business & Law.
-The application serves as a student support portal with information about academic guidance, assessment deferrals, and various student services.
-The application features a modern, responsive design with DMU brand colors and includes interactive 3D elements.
+The application serves as a digital student support platform with modern UI components, 3D interactive elements, and comprehensive student services information.

 ## User Preferences